arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 When the CDN gets a request for a file it is missing it will request and cache that file from the application.
 As the hash is unique to the file contents the CDN will always fetch the correct version as long as the app outputs correct links in the markup.
 This also requires the app to handle fetching of static files with a hash appended to the filename.
 This can be solved by either a simple route rewrite or a precompilation task run at deploy.

 And, remember that Amazon S3 is not CDN.
-It is a service for storing files and it is not optimised delivery.
+It is a service for storing files and it is not optimised for delivery.
 Therefore don't use it as a CDN.
 This is a too common misunderstanding.
 [CloudFront](http://aws.amazon.com/cloudfront/) is the Amazon CDN offering.

 * [The Rails Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html)
 * [connect-assets](https://github.com/adunkman/connect-assets)

 ## Closing thoughts

 All projects are different and of course the practices mentioned in this post are not valid for all projects.
-However, keeping a set of common practices for how to create, maintain and contribute to projects within a organisation makes things work smoother.
-It reduces setup time and makes it easy for new project members to get started contributing.
-Just make sure that the documentation for your practices are alive and evolves over time.
+However, keeping a set of common practices for how to create, maintain and contribute to projects within an organisation makes things work smoother.
+It reduces setup time and makes it easy for new project members to start contributing.
+Just make sure that the documentation for your practices is alive and evolves over time.

 <p class="notice"><strong>Care about things like this?</strong> We are currently looking for Javascript and Ruby developers with a keen eye for details to join our team at <a href="http://oktavilla.se">Oktavilla</a>. <a href="mailto:arvid.andersson@oktavilla.se">Get in touch if you want to know more.</a></p>

+_Many thanks to my colleague [Gustaf Forsslund](https://twitter.com/snurra) for a thorough proofreading of this blog post._